 Next was the LX200 10" f/10, also from Meade.
 What can I say?
 It is one of the most popular telescopes ever.
 Here it is with a water-cooled Genisis-16 camera.
 My guide camera was a Logitech Quickcam.
 The original white ball Quickcam.
 Monochrome, 6-bit converter, and parallel interface.
 It took two computers to run this rig.
 It suffered the same fate as many of the "classic" LX200s: The motors would start up and just go until I powered off the scope.
 Eventually, the DEC axis control fried altogether, and the thing turned into a big rock tumbler.

 Going by past numbers, the next scope would be a 14", but I'm betting it's a little refractor of some kind.
 "One person can set up a 12-inch cat."
-One person can set it up, but another will have to operate it while the first person catches their breath.
-A 100mm refractor should be much easier to set up and tear down.
+True, but another will have to operate it while the first person catches their breath.
+The LX600 as configured weighs in at over 150 lbs: 75 for the scope, 50 for the tripod, and 25 for the wedge.
+Plus 10 for the guidescope, cameras, focusers, the filterwheel, power box, Raspberry Pi, USB hub, and power supply.
+And all of those cables.